-Under certain circumstances, the plan can offer a temporary supply of a drug to you when your drug is not on the Drug List or when it is restricted in some way.
+Under certain circumstances, the plan must offer a temporary supply of a drug to you when your drug is not on the Drug List or when it is restricted in some way.
 Doing this gives you time to talk with your provider about the change in coverage and figure out what to do.

-To be eligible for a temporary supply, you must meet the two requirements below:

-- 1. The change to your drug coverage must be one of the following types of changes: - □ The drug you have been taking is no longer on the plan's Drug List. - or the drug you have been taking is now restricted in some way (Section 4 in this chapter tells about restrictions).

-2. You must be in one of the situations described below:

-$\hfill\square$ For those members who are new or who were in the plan last year:

-We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
+To be eligible for a temporary supply, you must meet the two requirements below: 1.
+The change to your drug coverage must be one of the following types of changes: ☐ The drug you have been taking is no longer on the plan's Drug List. ☐ - or - the drug you have been taking is now restricted in some way (Section 4 in this chapter tells about restrictions).
+2. You must be in one of the situations described below: ☐ For those members who are new or who were in the plan last year: We will cover a temporary supply of your drug during the first 90 days of your membership in the plan if you were new and during the first 90 days of the calendar year if you were in the plan last year.
 This temporary supply will be for at least a 30-day supply.
 If your prescription is written for fewer days, we will allow multiple fills to provide up to at least a 30 day supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

-□ For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away:

-We will cover at least a 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply situation.

-□ For those current members with level of care changes:

-There may be unplanned transitions such as hospital discharges or level of care changes that occur while you are enrolled as a member in our plan.
-If you are prescribed a drug that is not on our Drug List or your ability to get your drugs is limited, you are required to use the plan's exception process.
-You may request a one-time temporary supply of at least 30 days to allow you time to discuss alternative treatment with your doctor or to pursue a drug list (formulary) exception.
-If your doctor writes your prescription for fewer days, you may refill the drug until you've received at least a 30 day supply.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) ☐ For those members who have been in the plan for more than 90 days and reside in a long-term care (LTC) facility and need a supply right away: We will cover at least a 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply situation. ☐ For those current members with level of care changes: There may be unplanned transitions such as hospital discharges (including psychiatric hospitals) or level of care changes (i.e., changing long-term care facilities, exiting and entering a long-term care facility, ending Part A coverage within a skilled nursing facility, or ending hospice coverage and reverting to Medicare coverage) that can occur anytime.
+If you are prescribed a drug that is not on our Drug List or your ability to get your drugs is restricted in some way, you are required to use the plan's exception process.
+For most drugs, you may request a one-time temporary supply of at least 30 days to allow you time to discuss alternative treatment with your doctor or to request a Drug List (formulary) exception.
+If your doctor writes your prescription for fewer days, you may refill the drug until you've received at

-To ask for a temporary supply, call Customer Service (phone numbers are printed on the back cover of this booklet).
+To ask for a temporary supply, call Customer Service (phone numbers are printed on the cover of this booklet).